-- responsible for distributing, transporting, or storing USDA Foods - 4.
-Provide information for each proposed site - 5.
+- 4. Provide information for each proposed site - 5.
 Visit each site before operating, in any capacity, CFSP at the site - 6.
 Submit a complete management plan that includes staffing needs and an administrative budget - 7.
 Certify that the CE will train administrative and site personnel